-- The school has a Complaints Procedure available to parents, pupils/pupils and members of staff who wish to report concerns.
-This can be found in the accessible IT folder (Info for staff) and on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+- The school has a Complaints Procedure available to parents, students and members of staff who wish to report concerns.
+This can be found in the accessible IT folder, (Info for staff), KLZ and on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations Against Staff policy.
 This can be found in the accessible IT folder (Info for staff)

-17. Allegations against members of staff and volunteers
+17. Allegations against Members of Staff and Volunteers

 - Goldwyn School School recognises that it is possible for staff and volunteers to behave in a way that might cause harm to children and takes seriously any allegation received.
-Such allegations should be referred immediately to the Executive Principal/Vice Principal or Head of School who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
-In the event of allegations of abuse being made against the headteacher then staff are advised that allegations should be reported directly to the LADO. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team. - All members of staff are made aware of the school's Whistle-blowing procedure and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Members of Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email: help@nspcc.org.uk - For specific guidance on how to respond to allegations against staff, please refer to the "Procedures for Managing Allegations Against Staff" and Whistle Blowing Policy which can be found in the accessible IT folder (Info for staff)
+Such allegations should be referred immediately to the Principal or Head of Centre who will first contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+In the event of allegations of abuse being made against the Principal then staff are advised that allegations should be reported directly to the LADO. - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the senior leadership team. - All members of staff are made aware of the school's Whistle-blowing procedure and that it is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Members of Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email: help@nspcc.org.uk - Goldwyn School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The DBS will consider whether to bar the person.
+If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service. - For specific guidance on how to respond to allegations against staff, please refer to the "Procedures for Managing Allegations Against Staff" and Whistle Blowing Policy which can be found in the accessible IT folder (Info for staff)